NUHW’s Kaiser fight discussed on labor podcast

 Rosselli, who has led healthcare unions for more than three decades, marveled that a majority of the clinicians voluntarily collected $94 in monthly dues to finance their fight even though they had no contract.
 “It was extraordinary how these folks self-organized,” he said.

-Papazian, who is also an NUHW executive board member, said his colleagues “couldn’t have been more pleased” that they left SEIU-UHW to join our union.
+Papazian, who is also an NUHW executive board member and elected leader of our Kaiser unit of Northern California mental health professionals, said his colleagues “couldn’t have been more pleased” that they left SEIU-UHW to join our union.

 The clinicians quickly “appreciated that NUHW had the skill set to bring the fight to Kaiser in a very meaningful way.”